CenkerEfeTahan/Games-Films-Tracker/README.md

 📁 Installation:

-Extract the ZIP file
+1. Unzip the folder anywhere (e.g., Desktop).
-Double-click the main.exe file
+2. Double-click `main.exe` to run the app.
-The program will launch.
-Data is stored in the Data folder
+3. All data will be saved under the `Data` folder.

-💡 Notes:
+⚠️ Notes:
-If your antivirus blocks it, please mark main.exe as a trusted file This application is for Windows only and does not require an internet connection

-TÜRKÇE///
-📁 Kurulum:
-1. ZIP dosyasını çıkartın
-2. `main.exe` dosyasına çift tıklayın
-3. Program açılır.
-Veriler `Data` klasöründe saklanır.

-💡 Notlar:
-- Eğer antivirüs engellerse, `main.exe`yi güvenilir olarak işaretleyin.
-- Uygulama Windows içindir ve internet gerektirmez.
+- Do not delete the `Data` or `Images` folders.
+- If antivirus blocks the file, mark `main.exe` as safe manually.